chartjs/chartjs-plugin-annotation/README.md

 	// Fill color
 	backgroundColor: 'green',

+	label: {
+	  // see label definition section
+        },

 	// Mouse event handlers - be sure to enable the corresponding events in the
 	// annotation events array or the event handler will not be called.
 	// See https://developer.mozilla.org/en-US/docs/Web/Events for a list of